bento-video/bento/docs/pipeline-deployment-guide.md

 aws s3 ls
 ```

-The newly created bucket's name will contain `ffmpeg-layer-dev-serverlessdeploymentbucket`, take note of the bucket's full name.
+The newly created bucket's name will contain `ffmpeg-layer-prod-serverlessdeploymentbucket`, take note of the bucket's full name.
 Make the following change in the *makefile* (found within the `aws-lambda-layer-awscli` folder):

 ```console
 S3BUCKET ?= your-bucket-name